 For 1989, a full convertible version of the Jaguar XJ-S finally became available after five years of the little-loved targa convertible.
 The power top, which could go up and down in as little as 12 seconds, was padded, lined, and included a heated glass rear window.

 The only powertrain available for any XJ-S continued to be the 262 bhp H.E.
-5.3 liter/326 ci V12 with Lucas-Bosch fuel injection paired with a three-speed automatic transmission sourced from General Motors.
-Performance was respectable for the almost 4,200-pound convertible: 0-60 in a little under 10 seconds.
+5.3 liter/326 ci V12 with Lucas-Bosch fuel injection paired with a three-speed automatic transmission sourced from General Motors (a powertrain that had been around since 1982).
+Performance was respectable for the almost 4,200-pound convertible: 0-60 mph in a little under 10 seconds.
 Mileage remained what you might expect from a thirsty V12—12 city/16 highway by the standards of the day (11/15 by today’s standards).
 With a 10% fuel reserve, an XJ-S owner could expect a range of between 250 and 275 miles.

 Standard equipment on the $56,000 car (about $116,700 in today’s dollars) included a four-wheel independent suspension, power steering, and four-wheel anti-lock power disc brakes.
 15-inch alloy wheels were paired with Pirelli P600 235/60VR15 tires—which are still available!